-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT):

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 68% 188 GENDER: About seven percent more girls than boys at our school scored Proficient or Advanced.
-Girls 75% 151 English proficient 83% 197 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 55% 143 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 71% 339 INCOME: We cannot compare scores for these two subgroups because the number of students tested who were not from low-income families was either zero or too Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 27 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 73% 313 tested with learning disabilities was either zero or too small to be statistically significant.
-Asian American 100% 34 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 67% 264 differ from school to school.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 62% 186 GENDER: About seven percent more girls than boys at our school scored Proficient or Advanced.
+Girls 69% 153 English proficient 70% 218 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 57% 120 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 65% 338 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 19 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 68% 320 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 59% 262 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

-SOURCE: The scores for the CST are from the spring 2012 test cycle.
+SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or no safeguard student privacy the CDE withheld all results because very few students took the test or or privacy are suppressing it because the number of valid test scores is not large enough to be meaningful.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

+N/S: Not statistically significant.
+While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.